-Custom objects handbook
+Legacy custom objects handbook

-The Zendesk API lets you work with native objects such as tickets and users.
+The Zendesk API lets you work with standard objects such as tickets and users.
 Though you have many objects at your disposal, the available ones can't meet every possible need of every customer.
 Enter custom objects.

 The API consists of the following resources: